tytydraco/yessleep/out/The_dying_boy.md

 My stomach dropped.

 I couldn’t believe it.
-Something came over me and I ran to the window, I had to get a closer look.
+My heart pounded in my chest as something urged me towards the windows.
+I had to get closer.
 There was no way…

-I was struggling to see them through the window.

-The more I squinted, the more blurry they became.

-I rubbed my eyes, then opened them.
+I pressed my face against the cold glass, hands trembling as I tried to focus.

+But the more I squinted, the blurrier Randy and the boy became.
+I closed my eyes and rubbed them hard, telling myself it had to be a coincidence.

-I saw nothing but blackness.
+When I reopened them, all I saw was blackness.

-I’m so fucked…
+I’m so fucked...